Smoked Gouda & Bacon Potatoes

 - 1/4 cup fresh cilantro leaves

 - Remove papery outer skin from garlic (do not peel or separate cloves).
 Cut tops off of garlic bulbs.
 Brush with oil.
 Wrap each bulb in heavy-duty foil.
-Bake at 425° for 30-35 minutes or until softened.
+Bake at 425° until softened, 30-35 minutes.
 Cool for 10-15 minutes.

 - Meanwhile, place potatoes in a large saucepan; cover with water.
 Bring to a boil.
-Reduce heat; cover and simmer for 8-10 minutes or just until tender.
+Reduce heat; cover and simmer just until tender, 8-10 minutes.
 Cut bacon strips in half widthwise.
 In a large skillet, cook bacon over medium heat until partially cooked but not crisp.
 Remove to paper towels to drain; keep warm.

 - Preheat oven to 375°.
 Place a tablespoonful of cheese on the cut side of a potato half.
 Wrap with a half-strip of bacon and secure with a toothpick.
 Place on an ungreased baking sheet.
 Repeat.
 Sprinkle appetizers with pepper.
-Bake 10-15 minutes or until bacon is crisp.
+Bake until bacon is crisp, 10-15 minutes.

 - For sauce, squeeze softened garlic into a food processor.
 Add creme fraiche and cilantro; cover and process until blended.
 Serve with potatoes.